Nirali123456789/React-Lab3/README.md

 # INFO6132 - LAB 3
-This Repository is LAB 3 of Adv Topics in Mobile Development SEM3 Winter 2024 Program from Aashray Bavisa
+This Repository is Lab 4 of Adv Topics in Mobile Development SEM3 Winter 2024 Program from Nirali Pandya

-Financial App demonstrating React Navigation.